 The Grom rolls on a pair of black aluminum 12-inch wheels shod with a wide set of 70-series road tires (120 front, 130 rear).
 The set-up offers a surefooted contact patch against pavement with no recognizable road noise even at speeds in excess of 50 mph.
 Each wheel gets its own cross-drilled disc that is clamped hydraulically via a conventional right-handside hand and foot levers.
 Both brakes aren’t sensitive when touched yet still deliver adequate stopping performance when needed.
 Although it’s missing ABS, considering the pricetag and how effective the sum of its manual braking components are, we’d never miss it.

 ) Whether you’re looking to get into motorcycling or just looking for an inexpensive way to get around town the Honda Grom fits the bill.
 (Below) We loved the wide footprint of the Grom’s road tires that roll on 12-inch cast aluminum wheels.

-Suspension components are basic and non-adjustable with inverted fork and shock soaking up small bumps and giving almost four inches of forward travel and a hair over that out back.
+Suspension components are basic and non-adjustable with an inverted fork and shock soaking up small bumps—giving almost four inches of forward travel, and a hair over that out back.
 Obviously the Grom isn’t something we’d want to ride cross-country, but for quick jaunts around town it performs perfectly.